AMD: Zen-based CPUs and APUs

 Zen is an architecture for x86-64 based Ryzen series of CPUs and APUs, introduced in 2017 by AMD and built from the ground up by a team led by Jim Keller, beginning with his arrival in 2012, and taping out before his departure in September 2015.

-One of AMD's primary goals with Zen was an IPC increase of at least 40%, however in February 2017 AMD announced that they had actually achieved a 52% increase.
+One of AMD's primary goals with Zen was an IPC increase of at least 40%, however in February 2017 AMD announced that it had actually achieved a 52% increase.
 Processors made on the Zen architecture are built on the 14 nm FinFET node and have a renewed focus on single-core performance and HSA compatibility.
 Previous processors from AMD were either built in the 32 nm process ("Bulldozer" and "Piledriver" CPUs) or the 28 nm process ("Steamroller" and "Excavator" APUs).
 Because of this, Zen is much more energy efficient.

 The Zen architecture is the first to encompass CPUs and APUs from AMD built for a single socket (Socket AM4).
-Also new for this architecture is the implementation of simultaneous multithreading (SMT) technology, something Intel has had for years on some of their processors with their proprietary hyper-threading implementation of SMT.
+Also new for this architecture is the implementation of simultaneous multithreading (SMT) technology, something Intel has had for years on some of its processors with its proprietary hyper-threading implementation of SMT.
 This is a departure from the "Clustered MultiThreading" design introduced with the Bulldozer architecture.
 Zen also has support for DDR4 memory.